woctezuma/geforce-leak/README.md

 - A [Medium post by the original leaker][medium-post] revealing the method,
 - A [tweet by the original leaker][tweet-leaker], which advertises the blog post above,
 - A [tweet by the creator of SteamDB][tweet-steamdb], which helps spread the information.
+- A [PC Gamer article][pcgamer-article-dmca], which mentions the takedown request issued by Ubisoft.
 - A [status webpage for GeForce Now][status-geforce-now], which lists ids of **regional** "Virtual Private Cloud" (`vpcId`).

 <!-- Definitions -->